MiguelB512/VBA_Stock_Analysis/README.md

 <br />

-This brought the run time down to about half of a second which is a 3233.3% decrease in time and would be quite beneficial if the source data was larger.
+This brought the run time down to about half of a second which is a 3233.3% decrease in time and would is a great improvement now and would be even more beneficial if the source data was larger.
 Below is a screenshot of the two run times after refactoring.

 ![FAST 2017 message](https://user-images.githubusercontent.com/60283799/170163717-4818a847-4512-4ae4-8944-a6242c0e0981.PNG)
 ![FAST 2018 message](https://user-images.githubusercontent.com/60283799/170163714-9e187d8d-8837-41fe-9a5e-5c55fcbaf69c.PNG)